owncloud-archive/documentation/developer_manual/core/acceptance-tests.rst

 This directory stores `Behat's feature files`_.
 These contain Behat's test cases, called scenarios, which use the Gherkin language.
 Features are grouped into suites.
-The features for a suite are stored in a folder like ``features/apiMain``.
+The features for a suite are stored in a folder like ``features/apiMain`` or ``webUILogin``.
+Suites that test the API start with ``api``.
+These can run without extra supporting software.
+Suites that test the web user interface start with ``webUI``.
+These require extra supporting software that will open a browser and drive it.

 ``features/bootstrap``
 ~~~~~~~~~~~~~~~~~~~~~